Tracktor Bowling

 Tracktor Bowling was a Russian nu metal band, formed in Moscow in 1996.

 History

 The band formed in 1996.
 In 2000, their demo-track record "Mutatsiya" ("Mutation") gained early success and netted them a budding reputation as leaders of the Moscow alternative rock scene.

 Their debut album was released in 2002.
 The band released five albums, one Live-album, one DVD and some singles.
-It is a popular modern Russian alternative metal band, alongside ones such as Amatory, Slot, Stigmata and others.